andersonbcdefg/gptemail/README.md

 2. In Firefox, navigate to `about:debugging`, then click "This Firefox" on the left sidebar.
 3. Click "Load a temporary add-on", and select a file in the `gptemail` repo (`gptemail.js` will do).
 4. The GPTemail icon should appear in your Firefox menu bar!
 Hooray!
 5. For GPTemail to work, you need to provide it with an OpenAI API key.
+  * Create an OpenAI account [here](https://beta.openai.com/signup/) and generate an API key.
+  * You'll probably want to stash it somewhere safe so that you can paste it in again when you restart the browser.
-Create an OpenAI account [here](https://beta.openai.com/signup/) and generate an API key.
-GPTEmail stores your API key in local storage, so it never leaves your computer.
-New OpenAI signups get some free usage, but eventually you'll have to pay (OpenAI, not me!).
-It comes out to <= $0.02 per request, so unless you write tons of emails, it should be affordable!
+  * GPTEmail stores your API key in local storage, so it never leaves your computer.
+It will persist across requests, but I assume it might get forgotten when you restart the browser since this is a "temporary" add-on.
+  * New OpenAI signups get some free usage, but eventually you'll have to pay (OpenAI, not me!).
+It comes out to ≤ $0.02 per request, so unless you write
+  thousands of emails, it should be affordable!

 ## Future Updates

 * I am planning to use the WebAPI Extension polyfills to add support for Chrome/Edge/etc.
-* Plan to add support for Cohere models (their "Trial" API keys support enough requests for 1 user, so you could probably use this for free).
+* Plan to add support for Cohere models (their "Trial" API keys support enough requests for 1 user, so you could probably use this for free, instead of pennies per request).
+This is conditional on Cohere models writing good emails, I haven't tried yet.
+* Will make this an actual extension you can install from the Firefox / Chrome marketplaces, so you don't have to add it as a one-time